 4. Guidance on sharing information for Car Sharing

-4.1 To facilitate Car Sharing, a Lender or Borrower may choose to post images and/or text relating to the Lender or Borrower or the Lender’s car to be shared with each other.
+4.1 To facilitate Car Sharing, a Lender, Borrower or Car Club Admin may choose to post images and/or text relating to the Lender, Borrower, the Lender’s car, or the car club to be shared with other users of the Cuvva app.
 We refer to any content contributed by you to our app which is visible to at least a subset of the app’s users as “User-Generated Content” or “UGC”.
-Examples of UGC may include the user name, profile photo, description of the car, and the car photo.
+Examples of UGC may include the user name, profile photo, description of the car, the car photo, and description of the car club.

 4.2 Any User-generated Content must not amount to “Harmful Behaviour”.
 “Harmful Behaviour” means posting, creating, messaging or publishing anything which is in our opinion defamatory, libellous, offensive, harassing, obscene, malicious, discriminatory or which may otherwise be harmful, distressing, inappropriate or unacceptable.
 The following table shows some (but not all) examples of what counts as Harmful Behaviour.